MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-remove-label-protection.md

 3. To remove custom protection from a single file: In the **Classify and protect - Azure Information Protection** dialog box, clear the **Protect with custom permissions** option.

-    If you cannot select **Protect with custom permissions**, your administrator does not allow you to use this option.
+    If you do not see this option **Protect with custom permissions**, your administrator does not allow you to use this option.

 4. To remove custom protection from multiple files: In the **Classify and protect - Azure Information Protection** dialog box, click **Remove custom permissions**.

-    If you cannot select this option, your administrator does not allow you to use this option.
+    If you do not see this option, your administrator does not allow you to use this option.

 5. Click **Apply** and wait for the **Work finished** message to see the results.
 Then click **Close**.